yaleman/goatns/README.md

 ## TODO

   - [x] allow records with an `@` value for `name` which are apex records.
     - [ ] maaaaybe support flattening of apex records?
   - [ ] record caching instead of loading everything into memory
-- [ ] message length enforcement and testing (RFC 1035 2.3.4.
+  - [ ] message length enforcement and testing ([RFC 1035](https://www.rfc-editor.org/rfc/rfc1035#section-2.3.4) 2.3.4.
 Size limits)
-  - [ ] labels          63 octets or less
+    - [x] labels          63 octets or less
-  - [ ] names           255 octets or less
+    - [x] names           255 octets or less
     - [x] TTL             positive values of a signed 32 bit number.
-  - [ ] UDP messages    512 octets or less ?
+    - [x] UDP messages    512 octets or less ?
 I think this got extended?
   - [x] partial compression based on things
   - [x] TTL handling from the records
+  - [ ] TODO: SLIST? <https://www.rfc-editor.org/rfc/rfc1034> something about state handling.
+  - [x] lowercase all question name fields - done in the datastore query
+  - [ ] lowercase all reply name fields
+  // TODO: clean ctrl-c handling or shutdown in general